Scientific Name

 Etymology

-The specific epithet "linearis" (pronounced "lin-AIR-iss") means "consisting of lines, linear" and refers to the leaves of this species, which are typically narrow to linear in the upper part of the stems.
+The specific epithet "linearis" (pronounced "lin-AIR-iss") means "linear; long and narrow, with nearly parallel sides" and refers to the leaves of this species, which are typically narrow to linear in the upper part of the stems.

 Origin